pandafeeder/learn_django_by_example/README.md

 That's all you need.
 Django will do the magic behind.
 Now let's reveal the mystery by this chuck of [Django offical document][cbv_mys].

+Keep in mind the following:

+1. self.args and self.kwargs:

+    self.args contains the positional arguments captured in url, self.kwargs contains key word arguments caputre by url named group

+2. queryset

+    queryset attribut is a QuerySet object in Django, this defines the QuerySet the view will use for retrive object from database. **model=ModelName** is equal to **queryset = ModelName.objects.all()**, it's just a shortcut.

+3. get_queryset()

+    returns the queryset above.

+4. get_context_data()

+    get data from the objects retrived by queryset to context.

+5. self.object and get_object()

+    self.object is the object retrived by queryset, get_object() defines the detail of retriving a object from database.

+Most time, we will used the above five attributs or method to custom our own class based view.

+#### Mixin and advantage of class based views

+There is debates on function based views and class based views. function based is easy to understand, but some kinda lack of ability to reues.
+While we can use class based views like most object-oriented language, we can use Mixin, Mixin is a class which supply some method, but doesn't mean to substansiate itself.
+We can just let our view inherit the Mixin and a view class.Pay attension to MRO, typically the following way:

+the base view classes provided by Django go to the right.

+Mixins go to the left of the base view.

+Mixins should inherit frmo Python's built-in object type.

+There's a third-party library called django-brace supplies lots of useful Mixins.

+Tom Christie is not satified with Django's complex inheriting ralations of class based view.
+So he made his own simple class-bases views in [django-vanilla-views][vanilla]

 [hdpr]:https://docs.djangoproject.com/en/1.9/topics/http/urls/#how-django-processes-a-request
 [rq]:http://python-rq.org/